Oneflow-Inc/libai/README.md

     Components are designed to be modular in LiBai for better and easier usage as follows:
     - LazyConfig system for more flexible syntax and no predefined structures
     - Friendly trainer and engine
     - Used as a library to support building research projects on top of it.
-Please see [projects/](/projects) for some projects built on top of LiBai.
+Please see [projects/](/projects) for some projects that are built on top of LiBai.

 - **High Efficience**